L’Édifice - Maison Méricant

 New special boxes:

-Still looking for photo’s/scans of: boxes, panels & manuals.
+We are still looking for photo's/scans of: box covers, panels & manuals.
 Please help.

 1929: New set: box 6

 Around 1929 a new very big box 6 is introduced.
-All these panels exist already in 1925:
+All these panels exist already from 1925 as 'spare parts'.

 - Half wall panels,